conical-class/ConicalClassification/README.md

 As Normal Exclusion is built the backbone of Foremans's Bi-Normal Separation paper, we build Normal Exclusion on his provided codebase (specifically the ficlearn subfolder) as well: https://github.com/dumoulma/fic-prototype

 Place the file normalExclusion.py into the feature_extraction subfolder of ficlearn.
 A simple example showing how it can work within a one-class classification problem is provided in testNE.ipynb.

+We utilize the NETransformer in tandem with sklearn's TfidfTransformer in order to calculate the NE-TF used as the VSM model for the paper.